The port of Helsinki

 Day Trip to Nuuksio National Park

-If you have more days in Helsinki, you can also take a small day trip to see the Finnish countryside.
+If you have more than two days in Helsinki, you can also take a small day trip to see the Finnish countryside.
 Nuuksio National Park is just a 30-40 minute drive outside Helsinki.
 I went with a group and tour guide from GetYourGuide to spend a half day in Nuuksio and had a great time.

 Walk among frozen lakes and snow-covered trees in the winter.
 Explore the green forest in the summer.